 Individuals and household have different housing needs at different stages of life.
-Growth or decline in different cohorts offers insights into what will be demanded of the housing market.
-Three main stages of life include.
+Growth or decline in specific age groups offers insights into what will be demanded of the housing market.
+Emerging, establish(ed/ing), and senior cohorts are identified as the three major stages of life.